ashleygay/adaboy/NOTES.md

 We managed to compile and ruin C++ and Ada together on X86_64, but we did not manage to do the same on ARM.

++ Solutions:
+  + We had to use the linaro compiler as a C++ compiler, as well as final linker.
+  + We produce an executable that we can strip and test

 + Problems encountered:
   + undefined reference `__cxxa_pure_virtual()`
     We did not manage to get rid of that error, it is related to our use of